sqlitecloud/docs/src/pages/docs/commands/revoke-role.md

 ---
 title: REVOKE ROLE
-description: Use this command to revoke a role from the USER username.
-If you can further restrict this command by specifying a database and/or a table name.
+description: Use this command to revoke a role from the USER username
 ---

 ## Syntax